liesnikov/extensible-elaborator/paper/main.md

   return m
 ```

-As we see, the syntax traversal does not need to know anything at all about the implicits.
+As we see, the syntax traversal does not need to know anything about how implicit arguments are resolved.
 The only thing we require is that the elaboration of the argument is called with the type information available.
 This corresponds to how, in bidirectional typing, function application is done in the inference mode but the arguments are processed in checking mode.